zeropsio/email-templates/recipes/zeropsio/recipe-laravel-minimal-prod.md

 The app has been set up to utilize PostgreSQL service.
 The build and deploy process ([zerops.yml](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops.yml)) has been set up to properly migrate the database on each deploy, cleanup/cache files, and implement health and readiness checks.

-This recipe showcases a production-ready integration of Laravel apps to Zerops, with all services set to high availability and [Serious](https://docs.zerops.io/features/pricing#understanding-projects)  core package used for enterprise grade reliability.
+This recipe showcases a **production-ready** integration of basic Laravel apps with Zerops, with all services set to high availability and [Serious](https://docs.zerops.io/features/pricing#understanding-projects) core package used for enterprise grade reliability.
 If you want to try more cost-efficient environment deploy — [development / small production environment recipe]({{ .ZeropsAppUrl }}/recipe/laravel-minimal-devel)

+If you are looking for more advanced examples, take a loot at other recipes in [Zerops Laravel docs](https://docs.zerops.io/frameworks/laravel#quick-start).
 <br/><br/>

 ### Try the build & deploy pipeline in 30 seconds